 While the ranking stayed the same, there were differences in the exact number of answers that merit consideration.
-For example, 8% of users stated that they currently use smartwatches, while 10% stated that they plan to do so in the future.
+For example, 9.2% of users stated that they currently use a digital in-store screen, while 11.2% stated that they plan to do so in the future.
 These moderate increases apply to all categories, showing both a recognition of the trending digital channels as well as a signal that some users are actively planning to take advantage of them.